SimeonOA/FogROS2_bootcamp/README.md

 For this part, there are two options.

+We highly recommend installing the AWS command line interface (CLI), as it can help facilitate interactions with AWS such as testing credentials.
+Thus we recommend [installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), and using Option 2 below.

 ### Option 1: Manually create a credential file

 We need to create a file `~/.aws/credentials` that looks like this (but with your access key id and secret access key from the previous step)